EPIC GRAND QUALIFIER

 Quite the stacked event.
 You’ll recognize John Tatian as the current Epic World Champion, so his coming first isn’t all that weird.
-Thomas Dixon won a First-Chance Qualifier at White Wizard Game Fair 2016, so the invites automatically passed to Connor Daly and James Moreland.
+Thomas Dixon won a First-Chance Qualifier at Wise Wizard Game Fair 2016, so the invites automatically passed to Connor Daly and James Moreland.

 The top 4 still wanted to play for prizes and pride.
 Plus, Dark Draft is an amazing format and they wanted to play it out.